-Vehicle and contact information are the first things to ask for after an accident occurs.
+Vehicle and contact information are the first things to ask for after a car accident occurs.
 In an accident, the most important information that needs to be exchanged is auto insurance.
 In 48 states, drivers are legally required to have minimum auto insurance.
 When you file a personal injury claim, you may be asked if you have UM, UIM, or PIP.
 What do these words mean and why are they important to your claim?

 What is UM?